Productboard is a customer-centric product management system

 Once you and your team have figured out which ideas to build next, track them all the way through to launch - no matter what tools your team uses to manage delivery.

 - Assign features and subfeatures a status to track their location in the product development lifecycle.

-- Keep track of other individual to-dos for each feature using task fields.
-Note: Ready to push a feature into delivery?
+- Ready to push a feature into delivery?
 Integrate with Jira, Azure DevOps, GitHub Issues, Pivotal Tracker, or Trello.
 Your engineering teams can continue managing their development pipeline as usual, allowing you to stay in sync without switching tools.
-You'll see the feature idea's delivery status represented as a task field.

 - If your team uses releases to plan feature launches in advance, assign features to releases to track what you're building now, next and in the future.